Fuyang Anhui, China Travel Guide

 Focus on clear, simple communication.

 Choose dishes with rice (fried rice, steamed rice) and fresh vegetables.
-Avoid sauces, noodles, or fried items unless ingredients are confirmed.
+Avoid sauces, noodles, or pan-fried items unless ingredients are confirmed.

-Tofu dishes are often a safe choice, but confirm no meat products.
+Tofu dishes are often a safe choice, but confirm without meat products.

-For severe allergies, consider pre-ordering meals or selecting eateries that can better cater to specific requests.
+For severe allergies, consider pre-ordering meals or selecting eateries that can better provide for particular requests.

 When dining with local hosts, inform them in advance about any dietary restrictions so they can plan accordingly.

-The authentic culinary experience lies in exploring these bustling places.
+The real culinary experience lies in exploring these bustling places.

 Wander through local markets and street vendor areas.